praisetompane/mathematics/README.md

 ![build status](https://github.com/praisetompane/mathematics/actions/workflows/mathematics.yaml/badge.svg) <br>

 ## Objectives
-- An attempt at unpacking Mathematics and it creation/discovery in layman's terms.
+- An attempt at unpacking Mathematics and its creation/discovery in layman's terms.

 ## Definitions
 - def mathematics¹(Lockhart, 2009: 3): is an art like music and painting.